 This is a monthly article where we get to know those from the Christian music industry a little bit better.
 We find out what is going on in the lives of your favorite musicians, writers, artists, and more...

-Where is your favorite place to vacation?
+Where is your favorite place to hang out?

-When did you first become a Christian?
+When did you first accept Christ as your savior?